 Wait!
 Did I forget the oil???
 Did you notice a lack of oil in this recipe?
 That’s right, we don’t need oil to make a tender delicious pancake.
 The mashed banana subs in for the oil!

 If you can, your bananas should be just on the other side of ripe.
 That means mostly yellow with some nice brown spots.
-For me, I wouldn’t eat banana this ripened; but they work great for these healthy banana nut pancakes.
+For me, I wouldn’t eat a banana this ripened; but they work great for these healthy banana nut pancakes.

 After I mash the bananas around a bit, I add in the unsweetened plant milk and mix well with my hand blender.
 If you don’t have a hand blender, a mixer will do fine.
 You just want the bananas fairly liquid – with very few lumps.
 The lemon juice adds in a little sour flavor (like when you make buttermilk pancakes), but more importantly, preserves the color of the bananas.
-And of course, for the best favor, don’t forget the pure vanilla extract!
+And of course, for the best flavor, don’t forget the pure vanilla extract!

 Putting it All Together Now:

 Make a well or indent in the middle of the dry ingredients.
-Pour in the wet ingredients all at once and stir by hand till mixed; but don’t over-stir.
+Pour in the wet ingredients all at once and stir by hand till mixed, but don’t over-stir.
 You only want to combine and mix the ingredients.
 If you “beat” or over-stir the batter, there is a chance your pancakes will be tough.